shailendrapatil92/Neural-Networks-Deep-Learning/README.md

 4. Planar+data+classification+with+one+hidden+layer+v4.ipynb
 Neural Network 2 layers.
-Classifying the labels of image into its corresponding labels uing a 2 layer neural network
+Classifying the data into its corresponding labels uing a 2 layer neural network